centrica-engineering/nucleus-docs/docs/components/ns-timeline-event.md

 ## Introduction

-> The Timeline Event component represents a sequence of events that happen within a process and shows the status.
+> The Timeline Event component represents a sequence of events that happen within a process, and shows the status.

 It gives an overview of the whole process and progress of a customer journey.
 Its main purpose is to create situational awareness for the user and define expectations.